nharleytran/out-of-the-nest/README.md

 ## Installing / Getting started

-We first need to install MongoDB, and NodeJs.
-Then we install packages in server and client directories.
+We first need to install the packages.

 ```
   $ yarn install